wviechtb/metafor/README.md

 ## Meta

 The metafor package was written by [Wolfgang Viechtbauer](http://www.wvbauer.com/).
-It is licensed under the [GNU General Public License Version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).
-For citation info, type `citation(package='metafor')` in R. To report any issues or bugs, please go [here](https://github.com/wviechtb/metafor/issues).
+It is licensed under the [GNU General Public License](http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).
+For citation info, type `citation(package='metafor')` in R. To report any issues or bugs or to suggest enhancements to the package, please go [here](https://github.com/wviechtb/metafor/issues).